 The Wood Wide Web supports wild forests

-Forest ecosystems are globally diverse and of great importance for nature and people.
-They provide vital ecosystem services and host the greatest terrestrial biodiversity.
-Forests contain 60.000 different tree species, 80% of amphibian species, 75% of bird species, and 68% of mammalian species.
+Forest ecosystems are globally diverse and highly important for nature and people.
+They provide vital ecosystem services and host the greatest terrestrial biodiversity globally.
+Forests contain 60.000 different tree species, 80% of all amphibian species, 75% of all bird species, and 68% of all mammalian species.
 Recently, researchers have discovered more about these intriguing ecosystems, including an underground network of fungi, supporting the functioning of forests worldwide.
-This post will delve into this ‘Wood Wide Web’ and how it works.
+This article explores this ‘Wood Wide Web’ and how it works.

 The Wood Wide Web